 - Save the settings.

-The selected fax detection method will apply on the next fax connection attempt onwards.
+The selected fax detection method will apply to the next fax connection attempt onwards.